 Both box cutters and X-acto knives use replaceable blades that are fairly easy to switch out.
 All knives and blades eventually become dull with use, or even break under pressure.
 Both box cutters and Exacto knives can be used for carving or cutting small amounts of materials such as wood or plastic.
 Both are also useful for cutting different types of tape.

-What is The Difference Between a Box Cutter And an X-acto Knife?
+Differences Between a Box Cutter and an X-acto Knife?

 X-acto knives are often found on hobbyists workbenches and are made for fine cutting of thinner materials.
 The blade is smaller and thinner and has a very sharp tip.
 X-acto knife blades are also usually sharper than box cutter blades so they can make nice clean cuts on materials wear details really matter.